Driving in Banff: 10 Things You Should Know

 Use the Banffparking.ca site for up-to-date parking availability and rates.

-There is a large free public parking lot off Railway Avenue referred to as the Train Station Parking lot.
-This is the recommended place to park especially if you have an RV or a larger vehicle.
+There is a large free public parking lot off Railway Avenue referred to as the Train Station Parking Lot.
+This is the recommended place to park, especially if you have an RV or a larger vehicle.
 It’s an 8-minute walk to downtown and Roam bus connections.

 The Bear Street parkade (located on Bear Street) is half pay parking and half free parking.
-Paid parking is also available along Bow
+Paid parking is also available along Bow Avenue.

 Parking is limited at Banff attractions such as the gondola, upper hot springs, Cascade Gardens, Bow Valley Falls, and Cave and Basin.
 Parking is directed and monitored by attendants; half the traffic heading to these locations is turned around and directed back into town, which means there’s a risk of spending an extra 40 minutes sitting in traffic for nothing.
 Signs are posted in the townsite indicating whether parking at these places is full.